X

 Teams of 3 to 4 students from each school are to make a 10-minute sales presentation to a panel of judges about an agricultural product of their choosing.
 Product features and benefits, potential target customers, questions to determine customer wants and needs, and anticipating customer concerns and objections should be included.
 Teams should bring enough product materials for 3 judges.
 After the presentation, judges will ask teams questions for up to 5 minutes.
 This event is limited to the first 8 teams that sign up.
 Please contact mooretw@cobleskill.edu to pre-register.

-One team (up to 4 members) may enter their best tart.
-Your tarts will be judged on the quality and flavor of the tart, technique, crust, creativity, and presentation.
+Baked Bars Contest - 9:00 – 11:30 a.m.
+(Team Contest) - One team (up to 4 members) may enter their best “bar” recipe (ie. brownies, blondies, apple, lemon, cheesecake, etc.).
+Your bars will be judged on the quality and flavor of the bar, technique, creativity, and presentation.
 You must include a copy of your recipe with your entry.
-Competitors will display their whole tart with one slice cut and plated for the judges to taste.
+Competitors will display their whole tart with one piece cut and plated for the judges to taste.
 Competitors will be given a 36” space for their display.
-Tarts should be pre-baked but teams may complete some final assembly on site if necessary.
+Bars should be pre-baked but teams may complete some final assembly on site if necessary.
 Tarts must be set up and ready for judging by 10:00 AM.
 Students may pick up their displays by 11:30.
 Please note: Due to a space constraint this year, there will be a limit of 1 team per school for this contest and there will only be 20 spaces available.
-Reservations for a space can be made by email to campbed@cobleskill.edu.
+Reservations for a space can be made by email to campbed@cobleskill.edu

 The Carriage House is an official Taste New York retail location featuring local and campus-made products.
 The Carriage House is located next to the Center for Agriculture and Natural Resources on Schoharie Parkway North.